-I have been waiting all year to post this cocktail because I wanted to do so at an appropriate time.
-I was going to wait until the Wright brothers' anniversary of flight at Kitty Hawk, NC but that won't be until December.
-Thankfully, in 1939, Franklin Delano Roosevelt established August 19th (Orville Wright's birthday) as National Aviation Day.
+We have been waiting all year to post this cocktail because we wanted to do so at an appropriate time.
+We thought about wating until the Wright brothers’ anniversary of flight at Kitty Hawk, NC but that won’t be until December.
+Thankfully, in 1939, Franklin Delano Roosevelt established August 19th (Orville Wright’s birthday) as National Aviation Day.
 You are all encouraged to observe the day with activities related to aviation, or in this case, the Aviation.

-I doubt FDR's intent was to promote an interest in cocktails, but it's a very good excuse to post the Aviation as the Drink of the Week.
+We doubt FDR’s intent was to promote an interest in cocktails, but it’s a very good excuse to post the Aviation as the Drink of the Week.
 To a cocktail enthusiast, every classic is important because of what it represents in the world of mixology.
-Whether it's a brilliant use of spirits or a unique and successful pairing of ingredients; classics are often foundational.
+Whether it’s a brilliant use of spirits or a unique and successful pairing of ingredients; classics are often foundational.
 Recipes evolve, but many of them stand the test of time.
 The Aviation first appeared in 1916 in the book Recipes For Mixed Drinks by Hugo Ensslin.
 Fourteen years later, Harry Craddock dropped the difficult-to-find violet liqueur from the recipe in his Savoy Cocktail Book.
 It has survived both ways because it is a delicious showcase for maraschino liqueur—with or without the crème de violette.
-If you haven't had the pleasure, you really owe it to yourself to try this fantastic cocktail.
-It's my wife's personal favorite which keeps it in regular rotation at our house.
+If you haven’t had the pleasure, you really owe it to yourself to try this fantastic cocktail.
+It’s a house favorite which keeps it in regular rotation for us here.

 2 oz gin

 .25 oz crème de violette (optional?)

 Add all ingredients to a shaker, fill with ice and shake until cold.
 Strain into a chilled cocktail glass.
 Garnish with a cherry.